 Our Wonderful Staff Dedicated Staff We employ dedicated Montessorians as advocates for your child's education.
 Each class is staffed by a Montessori credentialed teacher and an intern/assistant.
 Alden Montessori continues to enjoy well-seasoned staff loyal to our school and passionate about what they do, creating an environment that benefits from low teacher turnover.
 Each year it is a pleasure to watch these dedicated Montessorians enjoy what they do.
 Our Montessori Teachers Each Montessori-credentialed lead teacher has a wealth of experience and a nurturing spirit.
 They have dedicated themselves to the Montessori philosophy and faithfully employs its principles for the student's education and enjoyment of learning.
 In that endeavor, they continue to study and immerse themselves in the pursuit of knowledge related to the Montessori child.
 Our Support Staff is selected for their abilities to assist in the teaching and nurturing of your child.
 Each one is carefully trained and works closely with the lead teacher and administration to follow the principles of Montessori.
 Our support staff is dedicated to the school as well and continues to be a long-time advocate of the school and its mission.

 Licensing and Accreditation Association Montessori International Teachers of Texas AMITOT is a local Association Montessori International organization which licenses Montessori schools in Texas, overseeing Montessori administration, classroom curriculum and teacher training to ensure the quality of Montessori programs.
 Alden Montessori School has been licensed through AMITOT since 2009.
 American Montessori Society AMS is a nonprofit, professional organization whose aim to provide for the leadership, support and advancement of Montessori education through training, collaboration, and accreditation.
-Alden Montessori School holds an associate member status.
+Alden Montessori School is a level 6 on the Pathways to Accreditation program.
 Texas Department of Family and Protective Services DFPS works with communities, families, child care and schools for the health, safety and protection of children, the elderly, and people with disabilities.
 Alden Montessori School has been licensed by the Texas Department of Family and Protective Services since 2009.
-Alden Montessori School, LLC Director: Jere Albanesi (Head of School), Karyn Dole (Head of School), Ruth Austin (Director of Operations) School: (940) 584--0400 After hours: Jere at (214) 415-8092 or Karyn at (972) 672-1481 Local Licensing Office 535 S. Loop 288, Suite 2001 Denton, Texas 76205 (940) 536-8130 Representative: Matthew Kotoors
+Alden Montessori School, LLC Director: Jere Albanesi (Head of School), Karyn Dole (Head of School), Ruth Austin (Director of Operations) School: (940) 584--0400 After hours: Jere at (214) 415-8092 or Karyn at (972) 672-1481 Local Licensing Office 535 S. Loop 288, Suite 2001 Denton, Texas 76205 (469) 562-7970 Representative: Jesus Martinez 24 hour hotline: 1-800-252-5400